nulven/zk-message-board/README.md

 An example of creating and verifying a new proof in Node can be found in `/client/prover.js`.

+Run `./solbuilder.js` to generate Solidity from the contracts.

 ## How it works

 1. User generates EdDSA key pair `(pk, sk)` and sends the MiMC hash to the server `H(pk)`.
 2. To vote, the user first proves they're registered to the poll by sending a snark proving that they have the public key `pk` to one of the recorded MiMC hashes.
 3. Then, the user sends an EdDSA signature of the vote and a snark proving that the signature was produced by the private key associated with the public key they just verified.

 ## Poll Database

 All of the poll information is stored locally in `.txt` files.

 `/server/polls` stores the data in separate files named `POLL_ID.txt`, where the first line is as follows

 ```
 POLL_ID,TITLE,MAX_USERS
 ```